-If your HTTP server or SMB directory cannot be found, you have the wrong Observer installation DVD, an update from a 32-bit to 64-bit software version is attempted or there is not enough free space on the hard drive to run through the update, a corresponding error message will be shown.
-Furthermore big upgrades will also be prevented if no valid system backup is present in the system (e.g. because it hasn't been licensed yet) or the hardware doesn't support 64-bit systems.
+If your HTTP server or SMB directory cannot be found, you have the wrong Observer installation DVD, an update from a 32-bit to 64-bit software version is attempted, there is not enough free space on the hard drive to run through the update, a corresponding error message will be shown.
+Furthermore, big upgrades will also be stopped if no valid system backup is present in the system (e.g. because it hasn't been licensed yet or no /Images/Images1 partition is present on the system's first disk) or the hardware doesn't support 64-bit systems.